 Every aristocratic family had its own tower or a large house with orchards and gardens around it, and almost everything had a Sagrado, this is a fact.

-Sagrado was an underground, narrow and very deep space like a gallery that never saw the sun.
+Sagrado was an underground, narrow and very deep space like a gallery never be seen by the sun.

 Built with large stones and only one entrance that could be hermetically closed with a double door.

-They were usually located in the basements of the mansions or in their enclosures as a separate building, in which case it had an arched entrance.
+They were usually located in the basements of the mansions or in their enclosures as a separate building, in that case, it had an arched entrance.